cmpprevot/Huenicorn/README.md

 ## Project status

-Huenicorn 1.0.0 is now ready and available.
+Huenicorn 1.0.1 is now ready and available.
-This initial version powers your lights through the Philips Hue V2 entertainment API, solving the latency issues of the (now) legacy version.
-Good old HTTP-based version has been moved to Legacy branch.

-Thank you very much for your patience, comments and contributions.
+This revision brings

+* Fix for an important reliability bug on release mode for some compilers
+* Better documentation (with available Doxygen generation routine in CMake)
+* Small UI changes

 ## Getting Started